JohnAL95/JohnAL95/README.md

 ### Hi there, I'm Joao, a full stack developer based in Barcelona

-🔭 currently working on ...
+🔭 currently working on SwellByte, a surf forecast app that leverages the power of every available major weather forecast model to bring users the most accurate forecasts possible

 🌱 currently learning Spring Boot